pogipop/cloudron/docs/references/selfhosting.md

 # Overview

-The Cloudron platform can be installed on public cloud servers from EC2, Digital Ocean, Hetzner, Linode, OVH, Scaleway, Vultr etc. Running Cloudron on a home server or company intranet is work in progress.
+The Cloudron platform can be installed on public cloud servers from EC2, Digital Ocean, Hetzner, Linode, OVH, Scaleway, Vultr etc. Cloudron also runs well on a home server or company intranet.

 If you run into any trouble following this guide, ask us at our [chat](https://chat.cloudron.io).